-The OptiView DAB IHC Detection Kit detects specific mouse and rabbit primary antibodies bound to an antigen in formalin-fixed, paraffin-embedded (FFPE) or frozen tissue sections.
-The specific antibody is located by a specific secondary antibody that is bound by an enzyme-labeled tertiary antibody.
-The complex is then visualized with hydrogen peroxide substrate and 3, 3'-diaminobenzidine tetrahydrochloride (DAB) chromogen, which produces a brown precipitate that is readily observed by light microscopy.
+The ultraView Universal DAB Detection Kit detects specific mouse and rabbit primary antibodies bound to an antigen in formalin-fixed, paraffin-embedded (FFPE) tissue sections, or in frozen tissue sections.
+The specific antibody is located by a cocktail of enzyme labeled secondary antibodies.
+The complex is then visualized with hydrogen peroxide substrate and 3,3'-diaminobenzidine tetrahydrochloride (DAB) chromogen, which produces a brown precipitate that is readily observed by light microscopy.